Biosecurity and invasives

 *AVIAN FLU*

-Please be aware that as birds return from their winter migrations its likely that cases of Avian Influenza will be found in the Falklands.
+Please be aware that as birds return from their winter migrations, it’s likely that there will be an increase in the number of Avian Influenza cases in the Falklands.
 To keep yourselves safe and reduce the impact of the flu on our wildlife please use this quick guide to spotting, preventing and dealing with cases.

 Avian Flu Guide